Window : Print

 |TO EXPRESS INTEREST IN THIS POSITION CLICK HERE|

-Civil Service Manager
+Civil Service and Employee Development Manager

 The Civil Service Manager is directly responsible to the Civil Service Commission and is under the general direction of the City Manager for the performance of duties.
-Distinguished from the Human Resources Director in that the incumbent is responsible for managing Civil Service Commission agendas and implementing Commission policy within the City of Torrance.
+Distinguished from the Human Resources Administrator in that the incumbent is responsible for managing Civil Service Commission agendas and implementing Commission policy within the City of Torrance.
 Discretion is involved in applying Commission policy and in resolving complex organizational problems.

 Receives general direction from the City Manager; exercises direct supervision over professional and office support staff.